Skip to main content

 Whooping cough is caused by the bacterium Bordetella pertussis, and its early symptoms are very similar to those of a cold - runny nose, red watery eyes, a sore throat and raised temperature.
 Around a week later, the characteristic cough - including the whoop caused by the individual gasping for air - follows.

-"Many symptoms of whooping cough are similar to cold symptoms in the first six to seven days," explains pharmacist Marvin Munzu from Jakemans.
-"However, the coughs become more intense later and more frequent at night."
+Dr Krishna Vakharia, GP and EMIS Clinical Director says that in the first 5 to 6 days the symptoms of whooping cough are similar to cold symptoms with the main difference being that the coughs become more intense later and more frequent at night.

-At first, whooping cough may seem like a normal cough but it is differentiated with time by the following characteristics:
+At first, whooping cough may seem like a normal cough but it you can tell it apart with time by the following characteristics:

 • Whooping cough lasts longer; where a normal cough may last just a few days or weeks, whooping cough may last several months.